UoA-eResearch/vmhandbook/_doc/dropbox-setting-up.md

 If you don’t already have a Dropbox account using your work email address, respond to the email as instructed, signing in via UoA Single-Sign-On.

 If you already have a Dropbox account using your work email address, please change the email on your other account to another address and then proceed as above.
-For more info, see [Dropbox's instructions on changing your email address](help.dropbox.com/accounts-billing/settings-sign-in/change-email for details).
+For more info, see [Dropbox's instructions on changing your email address](help.dropbox.com/accounts-billing/settings-sign-in/change-email) for details.

 Other steps you wish to take may include:
 - [Connecting your personal and work accounts]({{ site.baseurl }}{% link _doc/dropbox-connect-accounts.md %})